MZernick/Project-Partners/README.md

 # Getting Started

-To get started,  visit [the website](https://pro-pairs.herokuapp.com/) to sign up for an account.
+To get started,  visit [the website](https://propairs.herokuapp.com/) to sign up for an account.
 You'll need your MBTI.
 If you know it, great!
 If not, take a [quick quiz](https://www.16personalities.com/free-personality-test) to discover your personality type.

 # Instructions

 1. Once signed in, view your your profile.
 See your teams and user details.
 Is something not quite right?
 Update your username, email, or password.
 2. Build a team: Enter a project title and description.
-Add two to five team members.
-Include yourself on the team, or not.
+Add up to four users to your team.
-3. Search users: Search by personality type, name, or email.
+3. Search users: Search by personality type, name, email, or all.
 Navigate to profile page of a user you're interested in.
 4. Manage teams: View project details, team compatibility.
 We know projects pivot and needs change- update project title, description, and members as needed.
 5. Log out when you're done!